Lucie Fulton Isaacs: Career

 At The Dalles, on May 16, 1860, she married Henry Perry Isaacs (1822–1900).
 Born in Philadelphia, he was a son of Joshua Isaacs, a native of England, and Elizabeth Stuart Perry, of Scotch descent from Derry, Ireland.

 In 1863, the family moved to Philadelphia, where Mr. Isaacs's early business was in wholesale stationery.
 He opened up for his wife the opportunities for culture and self-improvement that had been denied her in her parental Pacific Northwest home.

 After two years, they came to Walla Walla, Washington, where Mr. Isaacs took up a homestead, which later became part of the city.
 Their home, "Brookside", was built in 1867 and here, for 50 years, Mrs. Isaacs made her home.

 In Walla Walla, Mr. Isaacs was a merchant and manufacturer of flour.
 He had imported from Switzerland the first of the modern mill machinery used in his business.
-He planted experimental orchards and vineyards to test the best varieties for the climate and introduced the best and most productive wheat seed to the farmers of that section.
-He was exceedingly progressive and was among those who urged on the farmers the adoption of upland-dry-farming long before it was considered practical.
-Aesthetically, he was something of a musician, playing the violin from the age of 12 until he was 75.
-This diversity of interests and his firm intellect and broad sympathies in the new woman's cause made him a great encouragement to his wife in her aspirations.
+He planted experimental orchards and vineyards to test the best varieties for the climate and introduced the most productive wheat seed to the farmers of that region.
+He held progressive views and he urged the farmers to adopt upland-dry-farming long before it was considered practical.
+He was also an amateur musician, playing the violin from the age of 12 until he was 75.
+His diverse interests, his intellect, and his sympathies with the feminist cause encouraged his wife in her aspirations.

 As Mrs. Isaacs became older, she developed many new ideals—all clearly indicated by her early reading, her pronounced literary instincts and her devotion to the welfare and betterment of women.
 In Walla Walla, she was a pronounced leader in civic improvement.
 With five women coadjutors, she secured the institution and appointment of a woman probation officer for that city, credit being due to Isaacs for the idea of the Salvation Army captain serving in that role.
 She was active in securing the installation of the first street drinking fountains.
 She was prime mover in the city library and president of the Walla Walla Woman's Exchange.
 Her activities were always diversified and her interest intelligently applied by striking at the most acute of the city's needs at the proper time to bring them to prompt adoption.